 9. In Phase contrast microscopy, the rate at which light enters through objects is __________

 Explanation: Phase contrast microscopy is based on the fact that the rate at which light travels through objects is inversely related to their refractive indices.
 Since the frequency of light waves is independent of the medium through which they travel, the phase of a light ray passing through an object of the higher refractive index than the surrounding medium will be relatively retarded.

 10. Which part of the light microscope controls the intensity of light entering the viewing area?

 d) Condenser lens

-Explanation: On the condenser is mounted a shutter like apparatus called the diaphragm which opens and closes to permit more or less light into the viewing area.
+Explanation: On the condenser is mounted a shutter like an apparatus called the diaphragm which opens and closes to permit more or less light into the viewing area.
 Condenser lens just helps in condensing the light rays.
 Coarse and fine adjustment screws are used for focusing under different power lens.